282Manoj/282Manoj/README.md

-### Hi there 👋
+### Hii I am Manoj Kumar 👋

 <!--
 **282Manoj/282Manoj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on portfolio website.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node js
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me twiiter-@aarushroy282.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 ### About Me